Log in for prices and ordering

 Weinbach Alsace Colette Riesling 2023

-New.
 Biodynamic.
 The Altenbourg vineyard lies east of Schlossberg, just below the Grand Cru Furstentum.
-The soils are composed of limestone and rich clays and as such, it’s considered an optimal site for Gewurztraminer, Pinot Gris and Muscat.
+The soils are composed of limestone and rich clays, making it an optimal site for Gewürztraminer, Pinot Gris and Muscat.
 There are, however, several plots of Riesling.
 In the past, these vines tended to favour sweeter styles.
 However, the onset of warmer and drier vintages has seen this vineyard pivot to dry Rieslings with great success.
-This 2023 is just the third vintage, and the style tends to be more floral and chalkier than the domaine’s Schlossberg Rieslings.
+This 2023 is just the third vintage, and the style tends to be more floral and chalkier than the Domaine’s Schlossberg Rieslings.

 “The 2023 Riesling Altenbourg is from limestone soils.
 Subtle smokiness wraps itself around gentle citrus, which opens up more and more on the nose.
 The palate is totally clean-cut but offers soothing peachiness in its cooling depth.
 This is beautiful, bright and elegant (Bone-dry)”